dr8co/LiteString/examples/README.md

 cmake --build build --config Release -j 4
 ```

-The examples can be found in the `build` directory.
+The examples can be run from the `build` directory.
+(Or, from the `Release` subdirectory of `build` directory,
+if you have built with a multi-configuration generator, like Visual Studio.)

 ```bash
 # From this directory (examples), run: